kurbster/Prompt-Summarization/README.md

 2. To summarize what it says:
     1. `summary.txt` - Copy `question.txt` and remove any superfluous information.
     2. `expert.txt` - Copy `summary.txt` and remove any information an expert would find obvious.
-    3. `instruction.txt` - Use the `view_solution.sh` script to view different code solutions.
-Then describe the steps of that solution.